 We have used several different instruments in our data collection.
-Several of them we have produced by ourselves (the observation instrument includes involvement scale developed by Laevers 1994).
-According to the principles of open access we provide them for viewing for the research community.
-However, the copyright of the instruments belongs to Orientation project, which is directed by Jyrki Reunamo.
+Several of them we have produced by ourselves and they have a long history.
+The first observation instrument with the main principles and children’s orientation was applied in Turku Finland as early as 1984.
+The observation instrument includes an involvement scale developed by Laevers 1994 and the categories of physical activity are based on OSRAC-P (Brown et al., 2006).
+The categories of emotions have been developed based on the categories by Ekman (1994).
+The copyright of the instruments other than the observation of involvement, physical activity, and emotions belong to Jyrki Reunamo.
 If you are interested to use the instruments in your research, please contact Jyrki Reunamo at the University of Helsinki.
-Our main tools are observation, child evaluations, learning environment evaluations and leadership evaluations.
+Our main tools are observation, child evaluations, learning environment evaluations, leadership evaluations, and child interviews.

 In addition to the instruments described above, we have used tests for reading and writing readiness, math skills, creativity, balance skills, motor skills, stress level testing (cortisol and alpha amylasis), and physical activity monitoring by Polar activity monitors.
 The original instruments of Observation and Child Evaluation were developed in 1984 (see Reunamo, 1986).
 The instruments were enhanced in 1997 (see Reunamo 2009).
 They were further developed with the help of the Taiwanese team (especially Hui-Chun Lee, Li-Chen Wang and Rosalind Wu, see https://blogs.helsinki.fi/orientate/taiwanese-team/).